Medieval cuisine: Dairy products

 Milk was an important source of animal protein for those who could not afford meat.
 It would mostly come from cows, but milk from goats and sheep was also common.
 Plain fresh milk was not consumed by adults except the poor or sick, and was usually reserved for the very young or elderly.
 Poor adults would sometimes drink buttermilk or whey or milk that was soured or watered down.
 Fresh milk was overall less common than other dairy products because of the lack of technology to keep it from spoiling.
-On occasion it was used in upper-class kitchens in stews, but it was difficult to keep fresh in bulk and almond milk was generally used in its stead.
+On occasion, it was used in upper-class kitchens in stews, but it was difficult to keep fresh in bulk, and almond milk was generally used in its place.

 Cheese was far more important as a foodstuff, especially for common people, and it has been suggested that it was, during many periods, the chief supplier of animal protein among the lower classes.
 Many varieties of cheese eaten today, like Dutch Edam, Northern French Brie and Italian Parmesan, were available and well known in late medieval times.
 There were also whey cheeses, like ricotta, made from by-products of the production of harder cheeses.
 Cheese was used in cooking for pies and soups, the latter being common fare in German-speaking areas.
 Butter, another important dairy product, was in popular use in the regions of Northern Europe that specialized in cattle production in the latter half of the Middle Ages, the Low Countries and Southern Scandinavia.
 While most other regions used oil or lard as cooking fats, butter was the dominant cooking medium in these areas.
 Its production also allowed for a lucrative butter export from the 12th century onward.